Find a Job You Really Want In

 Marketing SpecialistHello Mark,

-Congratulations on the success of your marketing campaign for the Williams Make-Up Co.
-Their profit margins have increased by nearly 2% in only the last month alone.
+Congratulations on the success of your marketing campaign for Williams Make-Up Co.
+Their profit margins have improved by nearly 2% in just a month!

 Best Wishes,